WP-CLI commands

 # View events excluding debug level

-wp simple-history list --exclude_log_level=debug --count=50
+wp simple-history event list --exclude_log_level=debug --count=50

 # Exclude WordPress system events (cron, auto-updates)

-wp simple-history list --exclude_initiator=wp --count=50
+wp simple-history event list --exclude_initiator=wp --count=50

 # Exclude events containing "cron"

-wp simple-history list --exclude_search=cron --count=50
+wp simple-history event list --exclude_search=cron --count=50

 # Exclude multiple log levels

-wp simple-history list --exclude_log_level=debug,info --count=50
+wp simple-history event list --exclude_log_level=debug,info --count=50

 # Exclude specific message types

-wp simple-history list --exclude_message=SimplePluginLogger:plugin_activated --count=50
+wp simple-history event list --exclude_message=SimplePluginLogger:plugin_activated --count=50

 # Combine filters: show user events, exclude admin user

-wp simple-history list --initiator=wp_user --exclude_user=1 --count=50
+wp simple-history event list --initiator=wp_user --exclude_user=1 --count=50

 # Show warning/error events only, exclude cron-related

-wp simple-history list --log_level=warning,error --exclude_search=cron --count=50Code language: Bash (bash)
+wp simple-history event list --log_level=warning,error --exclude_search=cron --count=50Code language: Bash (bash)

 Note: When the same value appears in both an inclusion and exclusion filter, exclusion takes precedence.